-With spending returning by the IOCs on the back of stronger oil prices, year 2019 was characterised by an upward trajectory.
+With spending returning by the IOCs on the back of stronger oil prices, year 2018 saw a recovery gain traction in the global oil and gas upstream sector, with activity overall heading in an upward trajectory.
 The investment that the Group has put in place in its management systems during the past years is bearing positive results.
 Medserv has achieved international recognition within the oil and gas service industry for its core competencies, namely the Integrated Logistics Support Services (ILSS) and OCTG.

-The year 2019 was marked with a number of value propositions which have increased the underlying values of the Company's contracts as well as unlocking new opportunities in both its operating segments.
+The year 2018 was marked with a number of value propositions which have increased the underlying values of the Company's contracts as well as unlocking new opportunities in both its operating segments.